jcdoll/purpleAirRelayControl/dashboard/README.md

 ## Technologies

 Technologies:
-- React
+- React 18.2.0
-- Plotly.js for interactive charts
+- ApexCharts 5.2.0 with react-apexcharts for interactive charts
 - PapaParse for CSV parsing
+- Google Sheets as data source
+- CSS Modules for styling
+- React Testing Library for testing
 - GitHub Pages for hosting
-- Microcontroller sends data to

 ## Setup